 The pages listed is this section are grouped by topic and contain annotated links.

-- Basic Academic Information: Links to official sources of information about subjects, degree requirements, deadlines, etc.
+- Academic Information: Links to official sources of information about subjects, degree requirements, deadlines, etc.

-- Official Policies and Details of Requirements: Sites that explain specific requirements and cover a broad range of policies and procedures as well.
+- Policies and Requirements: MIT websites that explain specific requirements and cover a broad range of policies and procedures as well.

-- Student Support Offices and Departments: Reference pages for your own preparation, when you want to send a student for further help and aren't sure where to begin.
+- Student Support Offices: Reference pages for your own preparation, when you want to send a student for further help and aren't sure where to begin.

 - Academic Tools: Links to a few helpful sites where you can send students who are running into particular academic challenges, including those in need of tutorial assistance.